Kapayne6/Kapayne6.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design to support .... (highlight functionally, power, and controller).
+This schematic is design to support 2 thermistors, collect the values output by the thermistors, and send that data to another teamates PIC board.

 ![schematic](Screenshot.png){style width:"350" height:"300;"}
 **Figure ##:** Showing a example schematic.